mlanini/OGIS/README.md

 # OGIS
-Project file, data and ancillary for building orienteering maps with QGIS.org
+Project file, data and ancillary for building orienteering maps with QGIS 3.x.